 Financial support for families with children at school

 If you have children at school or pre-school and you have a low income you may be entitled to financial support.
-This booklet covers the range of financial support which may be available and details of how to apply.
+This booklet covers the range of financial support that may be available and details how to apply.

 NL Money Worries leaflet